kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ### Extracting building outlines

-First, we need to extract all buildings which exist in a single geographical area.
+First, we need to extract all buildings which exist in the desired geographical area.
 For that, we will use the OSMnx library, a Python package to access street networks and other geospatial features (such as buildings in our case) from OSM: